California's 47th congressional district

 California's 47th congressional district is a congressional district in the U.S. state of California.

-Following 2020 redistricting, the district shifted to Orange County to contain Irvine, Huntington Beach, Costa Mesa, Newport Beach and Seal Beach.
-It is currently represented by Democrat Katie Porter.
+Following the 2020 redistricting cycle, the district shifted to Orange County to contain Irvine, Huntington Beach, Costa Mesa, Newport Beach, and Seal Beach.
+It is currently represented by Democrat Dave Min.

 Competitiveness

 The district, a Democratic-leaning swing district with a Cook Partisan Voting Index of D+3, includes the heavily Democratic city of Irvine, and Republican-leaning coastal cities such as Huntington Beach and Newport Beach.